 - Dark streaks appearing in the finish

 If you identify any of those problems, then you should take measures to repair the finish as quickly as possible.
 The sooner you treat the problem, the longer your door will last.
 In this blog we’ll look at the best treatment for external wooden doors, so you can keep them in great shape for longer.

-Before you can do any repair work, the first thing that you should do is clean the door.
-Remove any visible dirt and dust, and perform a detailed inspection.
+The first step is to thoroughly clean the door.
+Start by removing any visible dirt and dust, and perform a detailed inspection.
 If there are just a handful of issues on the door, then there is no need to worry about repainting the whole door.
 Small chips and wear spots can be treated while the door is in place, and there may be no need to repaint the whole door.

 However, if the finish is severely damaged then you may need to perform a full finish restoration.
 This is something that you should remove the door from the frame before you attempt.
 To do this, carefully tap out the hinge pins, and then move the door.
-Place it on a flat, level surface and remove all of the hardware (including locksets, door knob or handle and hinges).
+Place it on a flat, level surface and remove all of the hardware (including locksets, doorknob or handle, and hinges).
 Place these in a safe place while you work on the door.
-Note that removing a solid wooden door is really a two person job.
+Note that removing a solid wooden door is really a two-person job.
 These doors can be far heavier than you might expect, so put safety first when you try to move them.

 Be sure to strip all six sides of the door to ensure that there’s a nice even finish.
 After you have removed the existing finish, sand the door using 120 or 150 grit sandpaper, taking care to sand against the grain.

-Once you have prepared the door, once again clean it to remove any dust and reside from the sanding.
+Once you have finished preparing the wooden door, give it another clean to remove any leftover dust and residue from the sanding.
 Brush away the dust, then wipe the door clean using a cloth that has been dampened with a mineral spirit solution.
-Let the door completely dry before you start painting it.

-Apply a suitable primer to all sides of the door before you add a new finish.
+Apply a suitable primer to all sides of the door before you add a new paint finish.
 Make sure that you let the primer dry completely before adding a finish.
-If the door is made of a very porous wood you may need to add more than one coat of primer.
+If the door is made of very porous wood you may need to add more than one coat of primer.

-You may want to add multiple coats, and use polyurethane that includes a UV inhibitor, because this will help to protect the paint from sun damage.
+You may want to add multiple coats and use polyurethane that includes a UV inhibitor because this will help to protect the paint from sun damage.
 Make sure that the paint dries out completely before you replace the hardware and re-hang the door.

 Varnish vs Paint For Your External Wooden Door

 Protecting the Door

 Wipe them down whenever there are signs of dirt or water stains.
 Be sure to clear up leaves and other seasonal debris when they start to accumulate in your garden.
-If you notice that your door is starting to stick or jam, make a point of trying to find out why as quickly as possible – it could be a simple slipped hinge, or it could be a sign of a more serious problem that needs fixed.
+If you notice that your door is starting to stick or jam, make a point of trying to find out why as quickly as possible – it could be a simple slipped hinge, or it could be a sign of a more serious problem that needs to be fixed.